nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

     -   Have any of your NeSI projects been granted new allocations, had a previously granted new allocation actually start, or had an existing allocation modified?
-    -   Have any of your NeSI projects\' existing allocations ended?
+    -   Have any of your NeSI projects' existing allocations ended?
     -   Have any of your NeSI projects had a disk space quota change?
     -   Have you changed your institutional username and password, moved to a different institution, or started a new job at an